Children cut themselves and each other in apparent 'game' in remote Quebec First Nation | CBC News

-Dozens of children cut themselves and each other in apparent 'game' in Wemotaci, in Quebec's Mauricie region
+Dozens of children cut themselves and each other as part of a 'game' in Wemotaci, in Quebec's Mauricie region

 School in Atikamekw community scrambles to 'put a safety net around those children,' principal says

-What appears to have begun as a game of dare ended with more than 60 children in a remote First Nation community in Quebec's Mauricie region cutting themselves and each other in what their school principal says, for some, is a sign of serious distress.
+A handful of children were the first to take blades out of their pencil sharpeners, sticking the corners into the bottom of their hands to make cuts a few mllimetres long.
+By the end of the afternoon, dozens had followed suit, mostly because someone had dared them.

-Nathalie Dominique, the principal of Seskitin School in Wemotaci, an Atikamekw community of 1,300 about 400 kilometres north of Montreal, said parents alerted her on Wednesday that children playing in the local park had been cutting themselves.
+Dominique, principal of the elementary school in Wemotaci, an Atikamekw community of 1,300 about three hours north of Shawinigan, Que., said for that first handful of students, the cutting was a "cry for help."

-Dominique talked to students Thursday and found 60 boys and girls, some as young as seven, had slashed their thumbs or ankles, using blades taken out of pencil sharpeners.
+Dominique talked to students Thursday and found 60 boys and girls, a few as young as seven, had cut their hands below their thumbs, or their ankles.

-The cutting took place largely off school property, she said, but some also occurred in classrooms and in the schoolyard.

-The principal said most of the children involved were Grade 6 students.
+The principal said most of the children involved are in Grade 6.

 'Are you game enough?'

-For a handful of the students, aged 11 or 12, it was "a cry for help," Dominique said, while for the others, it was a game.
+For a handful of the students, aged 11 or 12, it was a sign of distress, Dominique said, while the majority were acting on a dare.

 "It was like, 'Are you game enough to do it?'"
 Dominique told CBC News.

-"It was kind of a pact," Grand Chief Constant Awashish, the head of the Atikamekw Nation Council, said Friday.
+"It was kind of a pact," Grand Chief Constant Awashish, the head of the tribal council for all three Atikamekw communities in Quebec, said on Friday.

 "Someone was daring another person to cut themselves, and if he was not brave enough to do it, then someone else would have to do it."

-The school mobilized social workers and alerted the local health and social service agencies and police of the situation.
+The school mobilized social workers and alerted the local health and social service agencies of the situation.

 "I know that there are some youngsters who are suffering, and living through some things, so that's why we wanted to put a safety net around those children," Dominique said.

-She said, as a parent herself, it was upsetting to see the handful of children who had no other way to show their hurt than to inflict pain on themselves.
+She said, as a parent, it was upsetting to see the handful of children who had no other way to show their hurt than to inflict pain on themselves.

-It was just as upsetting, she said, to see how many children lacked the self-confidence to refuse to turn self-harm into a game.
+It was also upsetting, she said, to see how many children lacked the self-confidence to refuse to turn self-harm into a game.

 Get medical attention for kids, school asks